Ryan McBride Brandywell Stadium: Development; past, present and planned

 On 19 February 2007, the chairman of Brandywell Properties, Jack McCauley, a former chairman of Derry City, re-iterated the intention of focusing on the Brandywell Stadium for re-development and made it clear that the club's traditional and spiritual home at the Brandywell was "the only show in town" as far as the football club was concerned.
 He also expressed how he was "amazed and surprised" that options such as the Templemore Sports Complex and Fort George were actually talked of being available.

 Details of a state-of-the-art stand on the Lone Moor Road side of the ground were announced in October 2009.
 Then Derry City chairman Pat McDaid said he hoped the work would be completed by 2012.
 The need for repair was highlighted by the club's return to European competition that year.

 In 2010, Ostick + Williams was appointed by Derry City Council to carry out redevelopment of the stadium to bring it into line with modern safety standards.
 Included in their brief was compliance with UEFA Category 2 and 3 standard to allow for European games to be played there.
-The planned facilities include a new 2,600 seat stand, bringing seating capacity up to 5,100, as well as new facilities for players, media and spectators.
+The development included a new 2,600-seat stand (the North Stand), which brought the seating capacity up to 5,100, as well as new facilities for players, media, and spectators.
 An Artificial turf will be laid, and the greyhound racing facilities will also be updated.
 The track and football pitch will be at separate locations within the showgrounds.
 Spectator access to the ground will be improved, segregation will be possible for crowd control when necessary, and there will also be the ability to stage concerts and other events at the stadium.
 A sports centre at Brandywell will be demolished as part of the redevelopment plan.

 It was initially hoped that work would commence in 2011.
 The stated cost of work was £5 million.
 Funding was expected to come from Stormont, as a deal agreed between Linfield and the Irish Football Association for them to use Windsor Park for national team matches freed up funds.
 The urgency of funding was exacerbated by essential safety works.
 A share of £31 million was made available.
 Concerns that the club doesn't play in the Northern Ireland Football League and should not have access to government funding were dismissed by Derry City chairman Philip O'Doherty.
 He said the club pays tax and should be entitled to the same facilities as any Belfast club.